Blue Dragon Film Awards

-The Blue Dragon Film Awards considers only blockbusters and popular movies of high artistic value released during the previous year.
-During the selection process, about forty movies that have made it to the final list are screened to the public for free.
-After the screening of each selection, the awards ceremony opens.
+Nominees are determined by online voting of the audience and opinions of film experts.
+The winners are selected by a judging committee, that is recommended by the executive committee of the awards.

 The Blue Dragon Film Awards and Grand Bell Awards are the most popular film awards in South Korea.

 History

 It was created in 1963 by The Chosun Ilbo newspaper and discontinued in 1973.
 Sports Chosun, a Korean sports daily also owned by The Chosun Ilbo, resurrected the ceremony in 1990 and it has been held annually since then.

 The 42nd Blue Dragon Film Awards ceremony was held on November 26, 2021, at KBS Hall in Yeouido, Seoul.
 In this edition, 18 categories were awarded.
 The nominations for 15 categories were announced for the Korean films released from October 30, 2020, to October 14, 2021, on November 1, 2021.

 The 44th Blue Dragon Film Awards ceremony was held on November 24, 2023, at KBS Hall in Yeouido, Seoul.
 It was hosted by Kim Hye-soo for the last time and Yoo Yeon-seok.
 Smugglers, a crime film by Ryoo Seung-wan won four awards including Best Film, Best Supporting Actor, Best New Actress, and Best Music awards.

 On September 24, 2024 Han Ji-min was appointed 'Blue Dragon Goddess', succeeding Kim Hye-soo.
 She will be master of ceremonies for the 45th Blue Dragon Film Awards, to be held at KBS Hall in Yeouido, Seoul on November 29, 2024.